Ignore the lessons of history, and the cost to your portfolio will be great. Especially if you are a bond trader!

-If you looked at a chart for data from the United States, consumer prices are showing a feeble 1.6% YOY price gain.
-This is below the Federal Reserve’s own 2.0% annual inflation target, with most of the recent gains coming from rising oil prices.
+If you looked at a chart for data from the United States, they would not be much different, where consumer prices are showing a feeble 0.4% YOY price gain.
+This is miles away from the Federal Reserve?s own 2% annual inflation target.

 We are not just having a deflationary year or decade.
 We may be having a deflationary century.